ros2/design/articles/200_coexistence_and_migration.md

 ### CMake version

 ROS 2 requires CMake version 3.5+.
-It should be easily possible to update existing CMake code to be compatible with various versions of CMake.
+It should be easily possible to update existing ROS 1 CMake code to be compatible with various versions of CMake.

 ### Python version

 ROS 2 requires Python version 3.5+.
-It should be easily possible to update existing Python code to be compatible with Python 2.7 as well as Python 3.5+.
+It should be easily possible to update existing ROS 1 Python code to be compatible with Python 2.7 as well as Python 3.5+.

 ### CMake API